beaugaines/beaugaines.github.com/source/_posts/2012-09-14-road-map-no-1-ruby.markdown

 Not yet in strict order, here's my list:

+- finish *The Well-Grounded Rubyist*
+- finish *Ruby Koans*
-1. Go through the APIs for Ruby **Arrayы, Hashes, Strings, and Files**.
+- go through the APIs for Ruby **Arrayы, Hashes, Strings, and Files**.
 Learn 'em by heart
-2. Finish *The Well-Grounded Rubyist*
-3. Finish *Ruby Koans*
-4. Read chaps.
+- read chaps.
 23 and 34 of *The Pickaxe*
-5. Read *Practical Projects in Ruby*
+- read *Practical Projects in Ruby*
-6. Read *Metaprogramming in Ruby*
+- read *Metaprogramming in Ruby*